- Allohistorical Allusion: A lot of it about...

 - Awakening the Sleeping Giant/Sealed Badass in a Can: The whole timeline is presented as this with regards to the Infinite Worlds setting.
 Both Homeline and Centrum are, quite rightly, scared shitless of the prospect that Caliph might learn the Secret.

-- Benevolent A.I.: Sentient computers (called djinns) have to be educated just like humans; consequentially, all are friendly to organic life (and devout Muslims to boot).
-Of course, that may change in areas under control of the Jamahariya.
+- Benevolent A.I.: Sentient computers (called djinns) have to be educated just like humans; consequently, all are friendly to organic life (and devout Muslims to boot).
+Of course, that may change in areas under control of the Jamahiriya.

 - Earth-Shattering Kaboom: Given the technology available to this timeline, not out of the realm of possibility.

 - Evil Overlord: The Caliph of Hind; he only betrayed the other caliphates and allied with the Jamahariya to gain power.